Translate

 There it goes, down in one!

-A wasp has gotten quite close to the Hoopoe, this allows for a close study of the defensive strategy of this strikingly coloured bird.
+A wasp has gotten quite close to the Hoopoe, allowing for a close study of this strikingly coloured bird's defensive strategy.

-Like a Flamenco dancer, the tail flashes and wings rise, displaying the black and white danger signs, to the predator.
+Like a Flamenco dancer, the bird flashes its tail and raises its wings, displaying the black-and-white danger signs to the predator.

 The crown raised, followed by swishing of its wings right and left.